 Asbestos Risks on the USS Columbus (CG-12)

 The USS Columbus (CG-12) was one of the 140 cruisers that contained asbestos and were used actively for combat.
-Though cruisers played a major role in wartime operation, their construction with asbestos-containing materials, especially pipes and insulating materials posed a serious health threat to the people on board.
+Though cruisers played a major role in wartime operations, their construction with asbestos-containing materials, especially pipes and insulating materials posed a serious health threat to the people on board.
 As the cruisers could perform various tasks in battle, these were highly utilized during wartime.
 An average cruiser carried as much as 350 passengers at a time, and as a result, thousands of crew members were exposed to asbestos.
 Currently, these veterans and workers at shipyards are at risk of developing deadly mesothelioma.

 Have You Been Exposed to Asbestos on the USS Columbus (CG-12)?

 The veterans who have served the US Navy aboard the USS Columbus (CG-12), and have developed an asbestos-related illness can claim their rightful compensation.
 We can assist them in filing a claim and also help to get in contact with former shipmates.